 It’s no secret that box jumps can be really hard on the knees.
 This limits what a person with a previous knee injury can do during a workout, and even increases the risk of injury due to high impact.

-Lifters who are looking for a box jump alternative that is easier on the knees can use any of these substitutions instead for a low impact, leg targeting workout.
+Lifters looking for a knee-friendly alternative to box jumps can choose these substitutions for a low-impact workout that targets the legs.
 Some lifters might still have knee pain, even if a workout is low impact.

-Those with knee issues are encouraged to use strengthening exercises and stretches for knee pain treatment.
+Those with knee issues are encouraged to use exercises to strengthen and stretch for treating knee pain.
 This should help improve pain as well as joint stability and strength.

-There are many low impact box jump alternatives out there.
+There are numerous low-impact alternatives to box jumps available.
 For example, completing squat jumps in a pool will take the pressure off the knees while still engaging the muscles involved in box jumps.
 Exercises such as lunges, step ups, and squats will also target key leg muscle groups without impacting the knees.

 Getting cardio with knee pain is extremely difficult.
 Luckily, there are low impact cardio techniques to use that are fun too!
 Readers with bad knees should explore cycling, rowing, and swimming to exercise the heart without the added joint stress.